Cost of fertility treatment with donor sperm: A complete guide

 Apart from the fertility treatment itself, you will need to go to consultations and perhaps undergo some tests and scans.
 Often, the clinics offer packages where both the treatment and other services are included, but this varies.
 We recommend that you ask your clinic what is included in their prices and, just as importantly, what other expenses you can expect.

-Access to have your treatment funded varies quite a lot countries and regions, and can depend on your marital status, age and lifestyle factors.
+Access to have your treatment funded varies quite a lot in different countries and regions, and can depend on your marital status, age and lifestyle factors.
 But fear not, if you find yourself without funding.
 A lot of clinics and sperm banks such as European Sperm Bank offers flexible payment solutions.

 Other factors that you need to consider